eranschweitzer/synfeeder/README.md

   >> r = runpf(mpc);
 ```

-The created feeders are radial, which can occasionally cause convergence problems with the normal Newton-Raphson algorithm.
+The created feeders are radial, which occasionally might cause convergence problems with the normal Newton-Raphson algorithm (so far solutions appear to be stable).
 Matpower comes with a few radial algorithms specifically for these situations.
 To use the current summation method, for example use:
 ```matlab